Ivelate/FastTransientRenderer/INPUT.md

 * -saveImages
    Each individual image will be saved into an imgs/ folder, overriding current images if needed.
 Please note that this option is slower than storing directly the video.

+* -saveImagesAsStreaks
+   Each individual image will be saved into an imgs/ folder, but altering the normal image order so the x image coordinate is the temporal dimension, the y image coordinate is the x coordinate and each stored image correspond to a single y coordinate.

+* -imageName |name: string|
+   Initial name of each individual frame image stored in imgs/ .
+After this initial name a modifier will be added in function of the current frame, which will look like <name>_<frame>

 * -imageFormat |format: string|
    Accepts either PNG or JPG.
 Currently HDR is unsupported.